 For more information about these programs, visit the manufacturer’s website.

-What happens in HR+ breast cancer
+What happens in HR-positive breast cancer

 Breast cancer occurs when you develop a tumor in your breast from cells growing too quickly and out of control.
-With HR+ breast cancer, the cancer is dependent on hormones, such as estrogen or progesterone, to grow and spread.
+With HR-positive breast cancer, the cancer is dependent on hormones, such as estrogen or progesterone, to grow and spread.

 Estrogen causes two enzymes (a type of protein) within the cancer cells to become overactive.
 These enzymes are called cyclin-dependent kinases 4 and 6 (CDK 4 and 6).